vpc-ccg/calib/slurm_scripts/README.md

 slurm_scripts/real_tests.sh <R1.fastq> <R2.fastq> <panel.hg19.bed> <output_directory>
 ```

-`<R1.fastq>` and `<R2.fastq>` are the real dataset FASTQ files which can be downloaded from [here (BROKEN LINK)]().  `panel.hg19.bed` is the panel of targeted regions used to pull down material for sequencing which is also included in the download link of the FASTQ files.
+`<R1.fastq>` and `<R2.fastq>` are the real dataset FASTQ files which can be downloaded from [here (BROKEN LINK)]().
+`panel.hg19.bed` is the panel of targeted regions used to pull down material for sequencing which.
 Finally, output directory is where the results will be put of running the complete pipeline.

 ### Notes